Paying Off Your Mortgage: What To Expect

 If there’s money left in your escrow account after you’ve paid off your mortgage and/or you overpaid the loan (by paying before the good-through date, for example), the extra money will be sent back to you.

 Again, this will depend on your loan type.
-On FHA mortgages, the lender can’t net the escrow account, so you would receive an escrow refund check from your old loan instead of having the balance applied to your new principal.
+In the event that your servicer can’t net the escrow account, so you would receive an escrow refund check from your old loan instead of having the balance applied to your new principal.
 Read the fine print on your loan to understand what happens when you pay off your mortgage.

 Sometimes the lender must hold money in your escrow account after your loan has been paid off.
 This is because mortgage insurance is paid in arrears, meaning it’s paid at the end of the period you’re paying for instead of upfront.
 Your lender may hold on to some of your escrow funds to cover those last costs if you have mortgage insurance.

-If you are due an escrow refund on your Rocket Mortgage® mortgage, we’ll process it within 10 – 12 business days from when we receive the payoff.
+If you are due an escrow refund on your Rocket Mortgage loan, we’ll process it within 10 – 12 business days from when we receive the payoff.
 You can choose to have it sent as a check or deposited directly into your bank account.

 What Happens After I Pay Off My Mortgage?